sav-che/TL-2/Authors/Antevs, Ernst Valdemar {std. Antevs}.md

-> [!cite] BHL link: this entry starts at [page 131](https://www.biodiversitylibrary.org/item/103858#page/143/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 131](https://www.biodiversitylibrary.org/page/33264858) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Antevs, Ernst Valdemar (1888-?), Swedish palaeobotanist, studied at a secondary school in Skara, from 1909 at the University of Stockholm, fil. mag.
 1912, fil. lic.
 1916, Dr. fil.
-1917, lecturer in geology from 1917. (*Antevs*).
+1917, lecturer in geology from 1917.
+**Abbreviated name**: *Antevs*

 #### Herbarium and types